Benefits of Owning a Bonsai: Mental, Physical and Emotional

 I can attest to the many benefits of owning a bonsai.
 Being a bonsai enthusiast for many years I have experienced many positive effects simply having a bonsai in the same area as me.
 These effects are varied and influence all aspects of a person's health; mental, emotional and physical.
 After doing some research on this phenomenon I began to understand why I feel the way I do around my bonsai.
 By sharing my knowledge and passion for the bonsai, my hope is that you too will join me in these bonsai benefits and bring one (or more) into your life as well.

 Let's begin with the botanical nature of the bonsai.
 As a living plant the bonsai can clean and help purify the air in the area it is displayed; be it a room in a house, office, etc. Like a sponge, plants naturally remove toxic compounds from the air trapping them in it's own tissues to be broken down and released as harmless by-products of respiration.
 A study was conducted at Washington State University examining the potential of plants ability to filter airborne microbes that can infect or irritate your airways and found that 20 percent of dust was reduced with plants in the room.
 Dry air and dust can irritate your senses; fortunately the micro-climate around bonsai increases air humidity, but not excessively.
-This is most likely due to the water from the bonsai's soil and any excesses that has accumulated in the dip tray (place a link the Dip Tray page from the store).
+This is most likely due to the water from the bonsai's soil and any excesses that has accumulated in the drip tray .
 While a bonsai can't cure the common cold there has been evidence it can help you get over one faster.
 Having a bonsai indoors can also help fight fatigue and sore throats.
 With benefits like these who needs an air filter?
 It's also relevant to note that people also identify rooms with more plants as rooms with cleaner air.

 Now that I have explained how the presence of a bonsai in your immediate area can be beneficial I want to move onto how the relationship between the person and their bonsai can help bolster physical well-being.
 You don't have to be a bonsai artist or growers to benefit from these qualities, simply owning and caring for a bonsai is enough to reap these rewards.
 It is safe to say that basic maintenance (watering, pruning, etc.) to bonsai is a great hobby and a wonderful stress reliever.
 Caring for a bonsai can be seen as a form of meditation or HT (Horticulture Therapy).
 HT is a practice that uses caring for plants, or gardening, as a form of therapy.
 It's been applied and found effective in rehabilitative, vocational, and community use.
 Some studies have found that HT offers substantial improvements for several behavioral and health issues, such as: dementia, schizophrenia, depression, and people with late-stage cancer.
 Bonsai make excellent gifts for the elderly and infirmed.
 Taking up bonsai as a hobby it has been found that these individuals felt less fatigue and anxiety; experience faster recovery time and shorter hospitalization and in era of the opioid epidemic, felt less dependent on painkillers.